-The health benefits of Yarrow Essential Oil can be attributed to its properties as an anti-inflammatory, anti-rheumatic, antiseptic, anti-spasmodic, astringent, carminative, cicatrisant, diaphoretic, digestive, expectorant, haemostatic, hypotensive, stomachic and tonic substance.
+The health benefits of Yarrow Essential Oil can be attributed to its properties as a possibly anti-inflammatory, anti-rheumatic, antiseptic, antispasmodic, astringent, carminative, cicatrisant, diaphoretic, digestive, expectorant, haemostatic, hypotensive, stomachic and tonic substance.

 Achillea Millefolium, as Yarrow essential oil is botanically known, is a perennial herb that is well known throughout Europe.
 This herb is believed to be a remedy for a number of ailments and diseases and has other significance in European culture as well.
 Its juice is sometimes mixed with alcoholic beverages to boost their health benefits.

 The essential oil of Yarrow is extracted by steam distillation of the dried plant.
 Its main components are Alpha Pinene, Borneol Acetate, Borneol, Beta Pinene, Camphene, Cineole, Camphor, Chamazulene, Gamma Terpinene, Isoartemisia Ketone, Limonene, Sabinene and Tricyclene.
 You must be well acquainted with these components by now and can assume what medicinal properties an essential oil may have just by looking at its components.